Holosun red dot products are getting better every single year.

 32 MOA is big enough to acquire even if the center dot is completely off center, the shooter can still see part of the ring as a reference to re-adjust to center the optic.

 However, the 32 MOA ring size looks very different based on your eye distance to the optic.
-When aiming with two hands extended all the way forward, the 32 MOA reticle felt like 50 MOA to the eye, which will skew your hold.
+When aiming with two hands extended all the way forward, the 32 MOA reticle felt like 50 MOA to the eye, but it's not a huge problem.

 2 MOA is a clean dot for anyone shooting long distance without all the clutter in the window.